 Step 1.
 Get a Monero wallet

+Before buying Monero, you will need to find a suitable wallet to store your XMR tokens.
 As Monero continues to grow in popularity, there are plenty of digital wallets to choose from and we recommend that you use a wallet rather than leaving your funds in the exchange as it’s much safer.

 Here are our preferred Monero wallets: